-For 2020, we celebrate the lived experiences and contributions of those who tirelessly demand gender, racial, economic, and social justice for women and girls around the globe.
+As we navigate these challenging and difficult times, we applaud the contributions of those who tirelessly demand gender, racial, economic and social justice for all women and girls.

-For more on the artist, please visit www.kattyhuertas.com.
+For more on the artist, please visit apaintedpage.squarespace.com.

 Anisah: First Generation Latina Teen, Human & Civil Rights Spoken Word Artist, Muslim by Perla Sofia González Marinel-Lo (2018)